-Evolutionism has its critics.
-One major critic in the form of Biologos, a religious evolutionary organization who holds to the opposite, namely theistic evolution, rejects evolutionism.
-They observe how the term denotes an “atheistic worldview that so often accompanies the acceptance of biological evolution in public discussion.
-Evolutionism is a kind of scientism, which holds that all of reality can in principle be explained by science” (2).
+“atheistic worldview that so often accompanies the acceptance of biological evolution in public discussion.
+Evolutionism is a kind of scientism, which holds that all of reality can in principle be explained by science” (3).

-If Lewis captured the essence of evolutionism then one might wish to point to a practical example.
-Perhaps a good case is evident within the words of paleontologist George Gaylord Simpson who once penned that,
+If Lewis captured the essence of evolutionism then one might wish to point out a practical example and indeed these are not in short supply.
+For example, the paleontologist George Gaylord Simpson remarked that,

-However, as philosopher Michael Ruse (an atheist himself) has noted, it is not only atheists who view evolution in this way, and often it includes the ideological opponents, namely, creationists (particularly of the young Earth type) (6).
-Not only do many atheists view evolution as an equivalent to atheism, thinking that it replaces God or otherwise rules out God’s involvement in the development of life, but so do many Christians (7).
+But when it comes to evolution and religion, Young-Earth proponents and atheist evolutionists, despite their vociferous disagreements, find some common ground in evolution’s perceived antithesis to religion and belief in a creator God.
+Not only do many atheists view evolution as an equivalent to their atheism, thinking that it replaces God or otherwise rules out God’s involvement in the development of life, but so do many of the creationist Christians (11).
 Ruse is honest in his analysis,

 “there is indeed a thriving area of more popular evolutionism, where evolution is used to underpin claims about the nature of the universe, the meaning of it all for us humans, and the way we should behave… I am saying that this popular evolutionism – often an alternative to religion – exists.”